mrufrufin/cv/README.md

   - Temporary Lecturer
   - Teaching the undergraduate course Music 107A: "Introduction to Electronic Music I" featuring a general overview of electronic music history (musique conrcète, elektronische musik, soundscape composition, etc.) and studio basics (sound editors, DAWs, microphones, mixers, speakers, etc.) with a focus on fixed-media composition

-## PROFESSIONAL EXPERIENCE
+## OTHER PROFESSIONAL EXPERIENCE
-- April 2020 - current: Art Music Lit Space ( https://art-music-lit.space )
+- April 2020 - February 2021: Art Music Lit Space ( https://art-music-lit.space )
   - music/digital art curator for the virtual exhibition space
   - write content (statements on curated art, exhibition statements, etc.) for the exhibition website
   - help organize the virtual receptions and other events